 The Port of San Francisco (the "Port") consists of 7.5 miles of San Francisco Bay waterfront which are held in "public trust" on behalf of all the people of California.
-The State transferred responsibility for the Port to the City in 1968.
+The State transferred, and the City electorate accepted, responsibility for the Port to the City in 1969.
 The Port is committed to promoting a balance of maritime-related commerce, fishing, recreational, industrial and commercial activities, as well as protecting the natural resources of the waterfront and developing recreational facilities for public use.